reservoir#

 13.0.0.a |

-Volume and head#
+Volume and level#

 Figure 1: Overview of reservoir limit types. |